mxiuwang/git-practice/Scenario_4/readme.md

         ```
         Line 1
         Line 2
-        Line 3 - Added by you
+        Line 3 - Added by you (change #1)
-        Line 4A - Additions by another engineer
+        Line 4A - Another engineer
         ```
-    1. 1.
-Click "Commit changes"
+    1. Include the commit message "Another engineer", and click "Commit changes"
     </details>

 1. Fetch the latest references from Github